 5. Don't have your own bike?
 Consider getting an annual Capital Bikeshare membership.

 Capital Bikeshare offers flexibility for days when you may not be able to bike in both directions or for when you need to run errands on your lunch hour.
 Annual memberships start at $85, but check if your company has an office rate.
 If so, you can get a Capital Bikeshare membership for as little as $25 a year.
 If your bike trip is under 30 minutes, it's free.
 This is a great way to inject at least a little biking into your life.

 We hope these tips are helpful!

 And if cold weather cycling isn't your thing, we hope you'll at least give it a shot when the weather warms up.
-Bike to Work Day can be a great day to start (it's May 17 this year, which is really just around the corner).
-What are you waiting for?
-Put it on the calendar!
-And if you have questions about bike commuting in Rosslyn, email us.
+If you have questions about bike commuting in Rosslyn, email us.
 We're no experts, but several of us love our bikes, commute by bike regularly and would love to help you get started!
 You can also reach out to BikeArlington (the real experts who can provide you with a host of resources).
 Happy Riding and Happy Trails to You!